Security Tips to Protect Your Personal Information Video -

 US Department of Labor Launches Website for Victims of Unemployment Fraud

-www.dol.gov/fraud/es in Spanish, to consolidate the steps and resources to help those people whose identities were stolen and used to fraudulently file for unemployment benefits.
+The U.S. Employment and Training Administration launched a website in 2021 to help people whose identities were stolen and used to fraudulently file for unemployment benefits report unemployment identity theft.

 If you know of anyone collecting unemployment insurance benefits while working, while unable to work or when he or she is not eligible to receive these benefits, please anonymously use the following

 To file a report of identity theft you may call your local state police post.
 Locations can be found here:

 website provides helpful information and resources on identity theft.

 The Kentucky Office of Unemployment Insurance is aware of fraudulent emails soliciting payments to work UI claims.

 Please be advised that at no time will a Kentucky Office of Unemployment Insurance staff member ask you to pay any amount of money to work your unemployment insurance claim.